BloomTech-Labs/scribble-stadium-ds/README.md

 - Link to deployed [Data Science API & documentation](http://labs26-story-squad-teamb.eba-ampzurak.us-east-1.elasticbeanstalk.com/)
 - Link to our team's [Frontend Repo](https://github.com/Lambda-School-Labs/Labs26-StorySquad-FE-TeamB)
 - Link to our team's [Backend Repo](https://github.com/Lambda-School-Labs/Labs26-StorySquad-BE-TeamB)

+Given that this project will have future teams of data scientists building off of our codebase, this README also serves as a transition document.

 # Features